relationship-science

 Seriously.
 Not Paired.
 Not Lasting.
 Not Growing Us.

-What saves relationships is you deciding to show up, week after week, with curiosity instead of contempt.
-The tools just make it easier to show up.
+What saves relationships is you deciding to show up, with curiosity instead of contempt.
+The tools just make it easier to show up, and easier to start when only one of you is ready.

 After our 14-app adventure, we stopped thinking "which app is best" and started thinking "what practice will we actually do?"